robot-sysid

 $$\tau_{\text{total}} = a^T \begin{bmatrix} Y_{1:3} \end{bmatrix} \theta_{\text{inertial}} + f_c \cdot \text{sign}(\dot{q}) + f_v \cdot \dot{q}$$

-The parameter vector is recovered via the Moore-Penrose pseudoinverse:
+The parameter vector is recovered via the Moore-Penrose pseudoinverse, which handles rank-deficient regressors gracefully (minimum-norm solution):

 $$\theta = Y^\dagger \tau$$